hannehbb3/Cursor_Demo_Generation/README.md

 1. Cursor AI to be installed in your laptop.
 The instructions where built for MacOS laptops, if you have a Windows OS, other instructions may apply.
 2. Setup the Snowflake Documentation under your Cursor AI Setting -> Indexing & Docs -> Docs.
 This will become your context when building your prompt.
-3. Snowflake Demo Account Credentials.
+3. Snowflake Account.
+4. SnowSQL installed with a dedicated connection for Cursor AI.
-4. Imagination and Creativity.
+5. Imagination and Creativity.

 ## Instructions